mne-tools/mne-docker/README.md

 The repository contains several images:

 1. `mne-tools/mne-python`: contains a minimal MNE-Python installation that can run python scripts.
-It does not contain 3D plotting capabilities or a notebook server
 2. `mne-tools/mne-python-jupyter`: adds jupyter lab to the base image.
 3. `mne-tools/mne-python-plot`: adds 2D and 3D plotting capabilities to the `mne-python-jupyter` image.